tanzim99901/Face_recognition_Raspberry_Pi/README.md

 # Procedure
 (Tested with only one user for now)

-1) Store the known images that will be used to train the machine in the "training_img" folder (make sure each image has only ONE face).
+1) Store the known images that will be used to train the machine in the "training_img" folder (make sure each image has only ONE face each).
 2) Keep a "trained_data" folder in the same directory.
 3) Run the "training.py" program from the command line.
 4) After training is complete, there should be some data files in the "trained_data" folder.